heroku/cowboyku/guide/rest_handlers.md

 REST is a set of constraints that, when applied to HTTP, dictates how resources must behave.
-It is the recommended way to handle requests with Cowboy.
+It is the recommended way to handle requests with Cowboyku.

-REST is implemented in Cowboy as a protocol upgrade.
+REST is implemented in Cowboyku as a protocol upgrade.
 Once upgraded, the request is handled as a state machine with many optional callbacks describing the resource and modifying the machine's behavior.